FROG - early models

 The resulting engine was in reality nothing more than a slightly overbored spark ignition version of the 160 glow model which was released at around the same time.
 By this time, the price of the 175 had been reduced to £3 10s 0d (£3.50), still including all required accessories.
 However, there was no doubt that anyone buying one of these engines at this stage was doing so out of a desire to continue using spark ignition rather than on an economic basis.
 The sole potential economic motivation was fuel - the petrol used in the sparker was by far the cheapest form of model engine fuel then available.

-We have direct access to only one example of the mega-rare final variant at the present time.
+I have direct access to only one example of the mega-rare final variant at the present time (2018).
 Having been used in glow-plug configuration, the illustrated example had lost its timer when received, although it retained the steel prop driver with integral cam surface.
 Thanks to the kindness of my good mate Kevin Richards, it has been possible to replace the timer and thus restore the engine to its original configuration as illustrated.
 Sadly, the engine had also lost its tank backplate along the way.
 Although it was readily possible to make and fit a replacement, the serial number was of course lost.

 It seems likely that this variant was only made available for a very short time in order to satisfy any residual demand for the spark-ignition 175 model, or perhaps as a bet-hedging measure by IMA pending their confirmation of public acceptance of the emerging technology embodied in their new glow-plug model.
 Indeed, the possibility exists that this may in fact have been a “special order” item created simply by pulling a 160 Mk.
 I out of the line and retro-fitting it with the 175 piston/cylinder, shaft and ignition components.

 Interestingly enough, IMA were to repeat this scenario in 1951, when they released a spark-ignition version of their 500 glow-plug model which had then been in production for some 18 months.
 It seems that there must have been some level of residual interest in the use of spark ignition in Britain.
+There's certainly no denying the fact that when everything is working right spark ignition engines are a real pleasure to run.

 Mid 1948 - the Range is Updated and Expanded